trZone/remove_apps.ps1/README.md

 # remove_apps.ps1
 Removes Windows 10 store apps bloats after installing Windows

+Notes:
+- commented apps with # at the start of the line are not installed
+- you can add more apps if you know how to look up their names

 1. Save remove_apps.ps1 to somewhere like the desktop
 2. On the keyboard, press Windows Button + R